 Drill 2 or 3 holes using a 1/4″ or 3/16″ drill bit through the side of the box close to the ceiling joist.
 DO NOT drill into the joist.
-Screw some #10 or #12 sheet metal screws through the holes into the joist.
+Screw some #10 or #12 sheet metal screws with fender washers through the holes into the joist.

 Paddle Ceiling Fans

 The alternative to the above is to remove the box entirely and install a ceiling fan brace and box which will provide plenty of support.
 Since the box is loose already, you may be able to pry it away from the joist completely using a small pry bar or a very large screwdriver.

 Before you begin to remove the existing ceiling light electrical box, you must tag the wires so that they can be reconnected together properly.
 You can use colored electrical tape or labels with numbers for this.
 You must undo any electrical wire splices and then loosen the clamps or remove the locknuts on connectors and remove them from the box.
 Next, twist the box around until you are able to pull it through the existing hole without doing too much damage to the ceiling.
 Buy a fan brace and box kit for retrofit and follow the instructions for installation.

 There is a side mount fan box and bracket available as well as a fan brace that expands between joists.
 If the joist is right at the edge of the ceiling hole, I suggest the side mount bracket.
 If the hole is further away from the joist, use the expanding fan brace.